 Look specifically along Iskele (pronounced ee-skeh-leh), on the eastern coast.
 This region is known for the nicest and longest stretch of beach on the island, as well as its seafood specialties.

-Our 2021 Retire Overseas Index names Tavira, Portugal, as the single best place in the world to launch a new life overseas.
+Our 2022 Retire Overseas Index names Comporta, Portugal, as the single best place in the world to launch a new life overseas.

-Indeed, Portugal’s Algarve region has come out on top in our annual survey for the past six years.
+Indeed, Portugal has come out on top in our annual survey for the past nine years.

-This year, we took a closer look… and identified a corner of this region that remains completely off the world’s radar.
+This year, we took a closer look… and identified a corner of this country that remains off the world’s radar.
 In today’s world, we value sweet, simple, and private above most other things… and Comporta delivers in style.

 Neckties and wine.